mongodb/docs/source/includes/fact-index-key-length-operation-behaviors.rst

 .. index-field-limit-reIndex

 Reindexing operations will error if the index entry for an indexed field exceeds the |limit|.
-Reindexing operations occur as part of :dbcommand:`compact` and :dbcommand:`repairDatabase` commands as well as the :method:`db.collection.reIndex()` method.
+Reindexing operations occur as part of the :dbcommand:`compact` command as well as the :method:`db.collection.reIndex()` method.

-Because these operations drop *all* the indexes from a collection and then recreate them sequentially, the error from the |limit| prevents these operations from rebuilding any remaining indexes for the collection and, in the case of the :dbcommand:`repairDatabase` command, from continuing with the remainder of the process.
+Because these operations drop *all* the indexes from a collection and then recreate them sequentially, the error from the |limit| prevents these operations from rebuilding any remaining indexes for the collection.

 .. index-field-limit-insert